Yolo County

 The project went out to bid during Spring 2024.
 The County received a total of five bids, with Soracco, Inc. providing the lowest responsive and responsible bid t approximately $3.6 million.
 The Board of Supervisors approved award of the construction contract to Soracco, Inc. on August 27, 2024, and the County issued the Notice to Proceed on September 30, 2024.
 Construction is anticipated to begin in October 2024 and last through Summer 2025.

-Construction on the NDM Water Consolidation Project is anticipated to begin in October 2024 and is anticipated to finish in Summer 2025.
+Construction on the NDM Water Consolidation Project began in October 2024 and is anticipated to finish in Summer 2025.
 As with all construction projects, delays are sometimes unavoidable.
 Below is the anticipated construction schedule:

 Late October 2024 |